maple24/Notes/Python/README.md

 I/O-bound programs are the ones that spend time waiting for Input/Output which can come from a user, file, database, network, etc. I/O-bound programs sometimes have to wait for a significant amount of time till they get what they need from the source due to the fact that the source may need to do its own processing before the input/output is ready, for example, a user thinking about what to enter into an input prompt or a database query running in its own process.

 To recap the above, concurrency encompasses both multiprocessing (ideal for CPU-bound tasks) and threading (suited for IO-bound tasks).
 Multiprocessing is a form of parallelism, with parallelism being a specific type (subset) of concurrency.
 The Python standard library has offered longstanding support for both of these through its multiprocessing, threading, and concurrent.futures packages.

+Effect:
+1. The first effect of the GIL is well-known: multiple Python threads cannot run in parallel.
+Thus, a multi-threaded program is not faster than its single-threaded equivalent even on a multi-core machine.
+(Then Why multi-threads?
+For requests problem, multi-threads can save waiting time.
+As a result, python multi-thread and aysnc I/O will have the same speed.)
+> Although Python threads cannot help us speed up CPU-intensive code, they are useful when we want to perform multiple I/O-bound tasks simultaneously.
+Consider a server that listens for incoming connections and, when it receives a connection, runs a handler function in a separate thread.
+The handler function talks to the client by reading from and writing to the client's socket.
+When reading from the socket, the thread just hangs until the client sends something.

 ## inserted function
 ```python